Anterior Approach to Hip Replacement Surgery FAQ

 In traditional hip replacement surgery, an incision of 8 to 10 inches is made beside or behind the hip joint.
 The surgeon must go through muscle and detach the muscles from the “ball and socket” of the hip joint.

-With the anterior approach, because the surgeon goes between the muscles, detachment is not required.
+With the anterior approach, because the surgeon goes between the muscles, detachment is not required, making anterior hip replacement recovery ideal for some patients.

 In total hip replacements, no matter the approach, both surgeries include the replacement of the joint’s cartilage and bone with implants.
 The ball (femoral head) is at the top of the long thigh bone called the femur.
 The ball fits inside the hip socket (acetabulum) which is on the side of the pelvic bone.